ZoneMinder/zoneminder/README.txt

 not the individual phone types.

-To  use  WURFL you should install the php files  in  the  same directory  as  ZoneMinder  and  then  create  a  `wurfl'  sub- directory  and  ensure  it  is  readable  and  writeable   (or preferably owned by) your web server user.
+To  use  WURFL you should install the php files  in  the  same directory  as  ZoneMinder  and  then  create  a  'wurfl'  sub- directory  and  ensure  it  is  readable  and  writeable   (or preferably owned by) your web server user.
 You should put  the wurfl.xml  file  in there.
-One other thing  you  may  need  to change,  as the xml file is quite large, is the `memory_limit' setting  in php.ini as the default setting of 8Mb may  be  too small.
+One other thing  you  may  need  to change,  as the xml file is quite large, is the 'memory_limit' setting  in php.ini as the default setting of 8Mb may  be  too small.
 Once you've done this you should find that your  phone or device is recognised and if it can support XHTML-MP it will